-Climate Policy Recommendation: Generally vote for request for reports outlining policies and/or the potential (community) social and/or environmental impact of company operations considering:

-- Current disclosure of applicable policies and risk assessment report(s) and risk management procedures; - The impact of regulatory non-compliance, litigation, remediation, or reputational loss that may be associated with failure to manage the company's operations in question, including the management of relevant community and stakeholder relations; - The nature, purpose, and scope of the company's operations in the specific region(s); - The degree to which company policies and procedures are consistent with industry norms; and - The scope of the resolution.

-Climate Policy Recommendation: Generally vote for request for reports outlining policies and/or the potential (community) social and/or environmental impact of company operations considering:

-- Alignment of current-disclosure of applicable company policies, metrics, risk assessment report(s) and risk management procedures with any relevant, broadly accepted reporting frameworks; - The impact of regulatory non-compliance, litigation, remediation, or reputational loss that may be associated with failure to manage the company's operations in question, including the management of relevant community and stakeholder relations; - The nature, purpose, and scope of the company's operations in the specific region(s); - The degree to which company policies and procedures are consistent with industry norms; and - The scope of the resolution.
+Current Sustainability Advisory Services Policy: New Sustainability Advisory Services Policy: Sustainability Policy Recommendation: Generally vote for requests for reports outlining policies and/or the potential (community) social and/or environmental impact of company operations considering: Sustainability Policy Recommendation: Generally vote for requests for reports outlining policies and/or the potential (community) social and/or environmental impact of company operations considering: Current disclosure of applicable policies and risk assessment report(s) and risk management procedures; The impact of regulatory non-compliance, litigation, remediation, or reputational loss that may be associated with failure to manage the company's operations in question, including the management of relevant community and stakeholder relations; The nature, purpose, and scope of the company's operations in the specific region(s); The degree to which company policies and procedures are consistent with industry norms; and Alignment of current disclosure of applicable company policies, metrics, risk assessment report(s) and risk management procedures with any relevant, broadly accepted reporting frameworks; The impact of regulatory non-compliance, litigation, remediation, or reputational loss that may be associated with failure to manage the company's operations in question, including the management of relevant community and stakeholder relations; The nature, purpose, and scope of the company's operations in the specific region(s); The degree to which company policies and procedures are consistent with inductor parts and Scope of the resolution. industry norms; andThe scope of the resolution.

 In recent years, there has been an increased number of shareholder proposals focused on biodiversity and other connected environmental topics such as deforestation and water pollution.
 Biodiversity and related environmental topics are now commonly grouped under the theme of natural capital which has become a frequent topic for many investors to consider, as biodiversity and ecosystem loss may create societal risks and negative economic and business risks.
-This policy update is to help to keep the U.S. Climate policy abreast of the evolving focus seen in shareholder proposals on topics such as natural capital and/or community impact risks.
+This policy update is to help to keep the Sustainability policy abreast of the evolving focus seen in shareholder proposals on topics such as natural capital and/or community impact risks.
 With development in frameworks such as the Taskforce on Nature-related Financial Disclosures (TNFD) and Kunming-Montreal Global Biodiversity Framework (GBF) which challenge companies and industry sectors to address drivers of biodiversity loss and push for increased company disclosure in managing nature-related risks, this update will better reflect the variety of nature-related and community impact assessment proposals companies may receive in the coming years.